mokdevel/DarcMods/DarcMissions/README.md

     |------------------------------| missionActiveTime : Mission is kept alive this amount of time.
                                      Note that if a player is within missionActiveDistance, the time will reset.
 ```

-# Thanks
-- The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.
-- [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.

 # Configuration parameters
 For examples of configuration files see [ExampleConfigs](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions/ExampleConfigs).